rust-lang-nursery/rust-cookbook/src/net.md

 Query the [GitHub Users Endpoint](https://api.github.com/users) using a HEAD request and then inspect the response code to determine success.
 This is a quick way to query a rest resource without needing to receive a body.
-You can also configure the [`reqwest::Client`] to use a timeout which ensures that a request will not last longer than what it is configured with.
+You can also configure the [`reqwest::Client`] to use a timeout which ensures that a request will not last longer than what is passed to the timeout function.

 ```rust,no_run
 #[macro_use]